Gunbot-Autoconfig/Desktop-App/index.md

 # Gunbot Autoconfig
-> Automatic pair selection for Gunbot > v4.x
+- Automatic pair selection for Gunbot > v4.
-> Updater tool for config.js
+- Updater tool for config.js
-> 5 Trading profiles
+- Use up to 5 trading profiles
-> Optional: launcher for 1-pair instances
+- Optional: launcher for 1-pair instances